ComradePotato1/CS35L-project/README.md

 npm start
 ```

-This starts both the front end and the backend, and creates the necessary database in the MySQL Server.
+This starts both the front end and the backend, the backend will automatically create the necessary tables upon first run if the database (project) already exists.
+If not, create in manually using:
+    CREATE DATABASE project;
 Once the deployment server starts, the app should open on your browser.
 You need to create an account to use the app.

 ### Importing entries for testing
-Normally, users input entries and program states is updated automatically.
+Normally, users enter data manually and the application updates its state automatically.
 To test the program, we recommend importing some user data to explore the full functionality of the program.
 - After running the program at least once to generate tables, in the root folder, you will find the `TestCase.sql` file.
 This contains the MySQL statements with LLM generated testing data.
 - You can open the file in MySQL Workbench or directly execute the statements in MySQL CLI server.